avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Monitoring metrics.md

 2. Why is it Important to monitor Jenkins
 3. Key performance Metrics of Jenkins
 4. What is Prometheus
-5.  features and components of Prometheus
+5. Features and components of Prometheus
 6. Monitoring Websites using Grafana and Prometheus
 7. Network Setup
 8. POC for Grafana and Prometheus
-9.  conclusion
+9. Conclusion
 10. Contact Information
 11. References